×

 We asked retirees if they have access to good medical care in Punta del Diablo.
 They wrote:

 "Healthcare services are limited in Punta del Diablo.
 Most visitors seek medical attention in larger nearby cities such as Chuy or Montevideo should the need arise.
 There is a small clinic staffed by a doctor and a nurse in the town center, though its hours and services are limited.
 Pharmacies are available, but the selection of medications may be limited.
-It is important to travel with any necessary medications or first-aid supplies," said one retiree in Punta del Diablo.
+It is important to travel with any necessary medications or first-aid supplies," explained a retiree in Punta del Diablo.

 How do I meet people in Punta del Diablo?